 The items that the State does not consider as “distinguishable” are listed below:

-The words corporation, company, incorporated, limited, limited liability, or any and all abbreviations of those words; and articles, conjunctions, contractions, abbreviations, different tenses or number of the same words.
+The words corporation, company, incorporated, limited, limited liability, or any and all abbreviations of those words; and articles, conjunctions, contractions, abbreviations, different tenses, or a number of the same words.

-In the event that your entity name is not available for use in Illinois, and depending on what it is that you are trying to file with the Secretary of State (i.e. Articles of Incorporation/Organization, an Applications for Authority or a reinstatement for an administratively dissolved entity), a name availability check with the Secretary of State may save you weeks of delay in the processing of your filing.
-Companies who have had their filings bounced for lack of name availability would be required to either (1) change their company name or (2) adopt an assumed name prior to obtaining a presence in Illinois.
+If your entity name is not available for use in Illinois, and depending on what it is that you are trying to file with the Secretary of State (i.e. Articles of Incorporation/Organization, an Application for Authority, or a reinstatement for an administratively dissolved entity), a name availability check with the Secretary of State may save you weeks of delay in the processing of your filing.
+Companies who have had their filings bounced for lack of name availability would be required to either (1) change their company name or (2) adopt an assumed names corporation before obtaining a presence in Illinois.
 Assumed name filings are typically submitted in tandem, and filed simultaneously with your initially intended filing.
-As you may have guessed, there is additional filing fee for this additional piece of paper!
-Foreign entities who’s name is not available in Illinois will be forced to file for an assumed name.
+As you may have guessed, there is an additional filing fee for this additional piece of paper!
+Foreign entities whose name is not available in Illinois will be forced to file for an assumed name.

 An assumed corporate name is described as any corporate name used other than the true corporate name that is on record with your organizational state.
 The following instances are the only exceptions to the requirement to, and shall not constitute the use of an assumed corporate name:

 The identification by a corporation of its business with a trademark or service mark of which it is the owner or licensed user; and

 The use of a name of a division, not separately incorporated and not containing the word corporation, incorporated or limited or an abbreviation of one of those words, provided that the company also clearly discloses its legal name.

 A foreign entity (organized in a state other than Illinois) may not use an assumed or fictitious name in the conduct of its business to intentionally misrepresent the geographic origin or location of the corporation within Illinois.